You are here

 How do I apply for a Certificate of Appropriateness (COA)?

 The application is available at the link below or you may pick up an application for a COA at the Department of Community Development, second floor, City Hall, 900 Church Street.
 The completed form must be submitted to the HPC's Secretary at least fifteen (15) business days prior to a regularly scheduled meeting per Section 35.2-13.4 of the Zoning Ordinance.
 There are no application fees.
 It is required for COA applicants or their representatives to be present at the HPC meeting to answer any questions from the HPC members.

 Certificate of Appropriateness Application

 What guidelines are used by the HPC?

-The HPC has adopted Residential Historic Districts Design Guidelines.
-Building on the History of Lynchburg, the Secretary of the Interior's Standards for Rehabilitation, and the Commercial Historic Districts Design Guidelines for Downtown Lynchburg, which were developed specifically for Lynchburg's historic commercial buildings, these guidelines are designed to ensure that alterations and new construction will be compatible with the buildings in the historic districts.
-Copies of the guidelines are available for review at the Department of Community Development's Planning Division.
-The HPC's review and the advocate for your historic district can provide help in understanding the guidelines.
+The HPC has adopted Residential Design Review Guidelines built upon the History of Lynchburg, the Secretary of the Interior's Standards for Rehabilitation, and Commercial Historic Districts Design Guidelines for Downtown Lynchburg.
+These guidelines contain specific criteria and generall accepted preservation standards for appropriate rehabilitation work, new construction, and demolition in Lynchburg's designated historic districts.
+These design guidelines assist property owners in preserving, maintaining, and enhancing the appearance of their historic properties; keeping up property values; and improving the livability of historic areas.
+Hard copies of the guidelines are available for review at the Department of Community Development's Planning Division.
+The HPC's review and your historic district advocate can provide help in understanding the guidelines.